OUR OFFICE HOURS

 for Pricing

-Suite/Deluxe Sky Suite S1.The Sky Suite offers a blend of expansive views and intimate luxury.
-You’ll enjoy benefits such as exclusive access to Luminae restaurant, as well as The Retreat Sundeck and Lounge, which rival any high-end resort.
+Suite/Deluxe Suite/Deluxe Sky Suite S1.The perfectly designed Sky Suite offers a blend of expansive views and intimate luxury.
+These large suites feature a king-sized* bed from our signature Cashmere™ Mattress and a spacious, private veranda.
+Be welcomed with a bottle of sparkling wine and enjoy the luxury of your butler throughout your stay.
+Plus, enjoy exclusive access to Luminae, sundeck and lounge, reserved only for guests of The Retreat.
+So much more than a suite, The Retreat® isn’t a place.
+It isn’t an amenity.
+It isn’t a service.
+It’s all of this and more.
+The Retreat includes stunning accommodations, a private restaurant, and exclusive lounge and sundeck* that rival any high-end resort.
 Your dedicated team of attendants, concierges, and your Personal Retreat Host will do everything to ensure you never have to lift a finger on vacation.
-These suites have a king-sized bed that faces the floor-to-ceiling window and sliding glass door leading to your private balcony.
-319 sq ft. with 79 sq ft. veranda.
+These suites feature a king-sized bed that faces the floor-to-ceiling window and sliding glass door that leads to a private veranda.

 Call